-The researcher used Qualitative approach.
-She collected information by use of questionnaires.
-The researcher had an introduction letter issued by the Principle of her school which she produced as she visited schools.
+The researcher used qualitative approach.
+He collected information by use of questionnaires.
+The researcher had an introduction letter issued by the principal of his school which he produced as he visited schools.
 The researcher took the questionnaire to the schools personally.
-They were filled and went back with them the same day.
+They were filled and went back wit them the same day.
 The researcher used case study to collect data because it is practically real.
 By use of case study the researcher got the actual information from the respondent's directly.

-3.2 Research area of study
+3.2 research area of study

 The schools that were involved in the research were far apart from each other.
-Some bounder the north's of the zone while others are in the south.
+Some bounder the north's of the zone while other's are in the south.
 The area is a semi-arid with little farming taking place.
 When it rains the roads to those areas are impassable.